 I was a supervisor for one to three seminar participants in all of the following seminars:

-- Artificial Intelligence (SS 19) -- this seminar was organized by me
+- Artificial Intelligence (SS 19) -- this seminar was organised by me

 - Artificial Intelligence (SS 18)